rajindersingh751/rajindersingh751.github.io/README.md

 This section provides an end to end, detailed steps on how one can upload their resume on GitHub Pages.

 ### Getting Started with the basics
-1. Log in or Create your GitHub account, then Create a repository which
+1. Log in or Create your GitHub account, then click on Create a repository.
 ![img](/Assets/create-repo.jpg)
-2. Now we will follow the 3 steps:
+2. Now we will make the changes as shown in the image below:
+Note: Make sure the repository name is "<yourusername>.gitgub.io".
 ![img](/Assets/repo-settings.png)

 ### Changing the Settings